Ridgewood, New Jersey: Local government

 Ridgewood is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under Council-Manager plan B, as implemented on July 1, 1970, by direct petition.
 The village is one of 42 municipalities (of the 564) statewide governed under this form.
-The governing body is comprised of five council members who are responsible to hire and oversee a professional village manager who has full executive power for all departments.
+The governing body is composed of five council members who are responsible to hire and oversee a professional village manager who has full executive power for all departments.
 The government consists of five council members, with all positions elected at-large in nonpartisan elections to serve four-year terms on a staggered basis, with either two or three seats coming up for election in even-numbered years on the second Tuesday in November.
 At a reorganization meeting held in January after newly elected council members take office, the council chooses a mayor and deputy mayor from among its members for two-year terms, with the mayor presiding over council meetings, but without any executive authority.
 The village council appoints a village manager to oversee the day-to-day operations of the village, to handle personnel, citizen inquiries and complaints, and to handle the administrative duties of the village.
 The village council passes local laws, makes appointments to various boards and committees, and awards various contracts for purchases of goods and services used by the village.
 They also review, amend, and adopt the annual budget for the Village prepared by the Village Manager and Chief Financial Officer.

-As of 2024, members of the Ridgewood Village Council are Mayor Paul Vagianos (term on council ends December 31, 2026; term as mayor ends 2024), Deputy Mayor Pamela Perron (2024), Lorraine Reynolds (2024), Evan Weitz (2026) and Siobhan Winograd (2026).
+As of 2026, members of the Ridgewood Village Council are Mayor Paul Vagianos (term on council ends December 31, 2028; term as mayor ends 2026), Deputy Mayor Pamela Perron (2028), Frank Mortimer (2028), Evan Weitz (2026) and Siobhan Winograd (2026).

 In August 2021, councilmember Bernadette Walsh resigned from the seat expiring in December 2024, which was left temporarily vacant.
 In the November 2021 general election, Paul Vagianos was elected to serve the balance of the term of office.

 In the November 2020 general election, voters approved by a 59%-41% margin a referendum that would move school and municipal elections (which had been held in April and May respectively) so that they were included as part of the November general election.
 The supporters of the initiative argued that the shift would "save money, improve turnout and improve security at schools where elections are held".
 The village council challenged the results of the referendum, but the village lost in Superior Court and had the ruling affirmed on appeal in March 2021, with the judge ruling that the village clerk had acted "improperly and unlawfully" in seeking to block the referendum.

 Ridgewood is one of only four municipalities in New Jersey with the village type of government, joining Loch Arbour, Ridgefield Park and South Orange.